 Given the complex numerical algorithms used in both the reanalysis models and the AIRS L3 retrievals as well as those in the AIRS RT trends, it is difficult to offer precise explanations for any of the trends shown above.
+Our results are relatively robust to changes in the covariance or Tikonov parameter settings.
+For instance changing them by factors of two would keep the trends about the same, though of course the uncertainties would change.
 There are however a few general points that can be made.
-The first is that since infrared instruments are sensitive to the 300-800 mb region and lose sensitivity outside this, the retrievals from AIRS_RT and AIRS L3 have difficulties with water vapor in the lower (Planetary Boundary Layer) and upper troposphere/lower stratosphere.
-One way to mitigate this is to use trended data from external sources in the a-priori, while keeping the a-priori trends for all other parameters as 0.
-For example we have shown we can use the MLS data above 300 mb without significantly degrading the AIRS RT retrieval in the middle and lower atmosphere; conversely the CLIMCAPS retrievals are initialized by MERRA2 and while they can pull out weather signals, their L3 trends are still quite closely tied to the MERRA2 trends.
-The tropical and mid-latitude ocean surface temperature trends from the numerical models that assimilate data, L3 products and AIRS RT are very similar; however they start to show differences where there are few in-situ data combined with problems with ice identification (surface emissivity)/cold temperatures which exacerbate the drifting AIRS detector problems Strow et al. (2021), such as the Arctic and Southern Ocean.
+The first is that since infrared instruments are sensitive to the 300-800 mb region and lose sensitivity outside this, the retrievals from AIRS RT and AIRS L3 have difficulties with water vapor in the lower (Planetary Boundary Layer) and upper troposphere/lower stratosphere.
+One way to mitigate this is to use trended observed data from external sources in the a-priori, while keeping the a-priori trends for all other parameters as 0.
+For example we have shown we can use the MLS data observations above 300 mb without significantly degrading the AIRS RT retrieval in the middle and lower atmosphere; conversely the CLIMCAPS retrievals are initialized by MERRA2 and while they can pull out weather signals, their L3 trends are still quite closely tied to the MERRA2 trends.
+The tropical and mid-latitude ocean surface temperature trends from the numerical models that assimilate observed data, L3 products and AIRS RT are very similar; however they start to show differences where there are few in-situ data observations combined with problems with ice identification (surface emissivity)/cold temperatures which exacerbate the drifting AIRS detector problems (Strow et al., 2021), such as the Arctic and Southern Ocean.

-10 Conclusions
+9 Conclusions

-We have described a novel method to obtain global thermodynamic atmospheric climate trends, starting from infrared allsky hyperspectral observations which are then subset for "nominally clear" scenes.
-Our retrieved trends are derived using trends from well characterized (radiometrically stable) radiances and from zero a-priori (except for a constant relative humidity assumption).
+We have described a novel method designed a novel retrieval method, specifically to obtain global thermodynamic atmospheric climate trends, starting from.
+It uses longterm stable, high spectral resolution infrared allsky hyperspectral observations which are then first subset for "nominally clear" scenes.
+Our retrieved The geophysical trends are derived using trends from observed trends from the well characterized (radiometrically stable) radiances and from zero a-priori (except for a constant relative humidity assumption).
 This makes them much more direct and traceable than trends from traditional L2 retrieval algorithms, which use complicated a-priori information.
-We also did "radiative closure" tests by running the monthly NWP or L3 fields through a radiative transfer model to compare the spectral trends so obtained against the observed spectral trends, which showed the most disagreement in the water vapor sounding regions.
+We also did performed "radiative closure" tests by running the monthly NWP reanalysis or L3 fields data through a radiative transfer model to compare the spectral trends so obtained against the observed spectral trends, which showed the most disagreement in .
+The most noticeable disagreement in spectral trend radiance space was in the water vapor free troposphere sounding regions.

 The temperature and water vapor trends retrieved from the "nominally clear" radiance trends resemble those computed from monthly ERA5 and MERRA2 reanalysis.
 The radiative spectral closure helps identify the cause of differences in the geophysical trends, rather than solely attributing them to deficiencies (eg the well known reduced sensitivity to water vapor near the boundary layer and above 200 mb) with our retrieval.
-For example the AIRS_RT temperature trends are quite similar to the reanalysis (MERRA2/ERA5) trends, while the water vapor (and/or Relative Humidity) trends are quite different, especially in the lower troposphere and upper troposphere, which is clearly manifest as differences in the spectral trends in the water vapor sounding region.
+For example the AIRS\RT temperature trends are quite similar to the reanalysis (MERRA2/ERA5) trends, while the water vapor (and/or Relative Humidity) trends are quite different, especially in the lower troposphere and upper troposphere, which is clearly manifest as differences in the spectral trends in the water vapor sounding region.